 If you had a busy week in the office and need to catch up, here’s our tech news recap of articles you may have missed the week of 02/05/2018!

 Nutanix leads first hyper-converged Magic Quadrant.
 Cloud computing will virtually replace traditional data centers within three years.
-How artifical intelligence is releasing a new wave of cybercrime.
+How artificial intelligence is releasing a new wave of cybercrime.
 Traditional cyber security is costing enterprises a fortune and isn’t helping that much.
 What is hyper-converged infrastructure and more top news this week you may have missed!
 Remember, to stay up-to-date on the latest tech news throughout the week, follow @GreenPagesIT on Twitter.

 Tech News Recap